techqueria/website/content/english/about/brand.md

 ### Long Description

-Techqueria is a nonprofit representing the largest community for Latinx in Tech. 🌮
+Techqueria is a nonprofit serving the largest community for Latinx in Tech. 🌮

 We build Latinx-centered spaces that revolve around career advice, technical talks, mentorship, open jobs, upcoming events/conferences, speaking opportunities, and open-source.
 We come from all walks of life and believe that the diversity of our community is the most reliable asset we have.